ni/niveristand-embedded-data-logger-custom-device/README.md

 ## License

-The Routing and Faulting Custom Device is licensed under an MIT-style license (see LICENSE).
+The Embedded Data Logger Custom Device is licensed under an MIT-style license (see LICENSE).
 Other incorporated projects may be licensed under different licenses.
 All licenses allow for non-commercial and commercial use.